apollographql/apollo-server/docs/source/deployment/heroku.md

 description: Deploying your GraphQL server to Heroku
 ---

+FIXME AS3: Walk through and test this whole file.

 Heroku is a common Platform as a Service solution that allows users to deploy and have a functioning GraphQL endpoint running in a matter of minutes.

 ## Prerequisites